indieweb/2020.indieweb.org/README.md

 The home page is in `public/index.php` and you should copy one of the blocks from another city and duplicate it to link to the new event page.

+## More steps to organize an IndieWebCamp

+Creating a new event page is just part of organizing an IndieWebCamp.
+See:
+* https://indieweb.org/IndieWebCamp_Organizing#Before for a comprehensive list of steps.